What African Art and Masks Carry From Our Ancestors

 Shop Now

-That translation between contexts is something I think about carefully.
-I want my work to be both accessible and genuine — to bring African art and masks into contemporary spaces without stripping them of the meaning that makes them significant.
+That translation between contexts is something I think about with great care.
+I want the work to be both accessible and genuine — to bring African art and masks into modern spaces without stripping away the meaning that makes them significant.
+A canvas print on a living room wall should still carry the weight of what it depicts.
+That is the standard I refuse to lower.

 Why Black and White Honors the Tradition

-African art and masks are, in many traditions, not separate categories — the mask is the highest expression of the broader visual culture, synthesizing the geometric vocabulary, the spiritual iconography, and the ceremonial purposes of the tradition into a single object.
-When I engage with African art and masks together in my practice, I am engaging with that synthetic quality.
+In many traditions, art and the mask are not separate categories at all.
+The mask is the highest expression of the broader visual culture — it pulls the geometric vocabulary, the spiritual iconography, and the ceremonial purpose into a single object.
+When I engage with African art and masks together in my practice, I am engaging with that synthesis.

 Support African Heritage Through Art

-My African mask prints are available as fine art prints, canvas wall art, and apparel — all limited edition.
-Visit kenallouis.com/ and find the piece that belongs on your wall.
-Every purchase supports a Black artist creating for African heritage.
+My African mask prints come as fine art prints, canvas wall art, and apparel — all limited edition.
+These pieces also make a thoughtful gift when you want to honor someone’s roots: a dad reconnecting with his heritage, a graduate stepping into a new chapter, a friend setting up their first real home, or anyone who feels seen by this kind of imagery.
+Visit kenallouis.com/ and find the piece that belongs on your wall — or on someone else’s.
+Every purchase supports a Black artist creating in honor of African heritage.

 African Mask Sweatshirt - White Line Art Afrocentric Pullover